iann0036/aws-leastprivilege/README.md

 The stack name or stack ID of a deployed CloudFormation stack to analyze.
 You must specify either this option or `-i, --input-filename`.

-#### --skip-update-actions
+#### --include-update-actions

-When specified, no actions relating to stack updates (that don't trigger a resource replacement) will be included in the output.
-The default behaviour will include the actions for stack updates.
+When specified, actions relating to stack updates (that don't trigger a resource replacement) will be included in the output.
+The default behaviour will not include the actions for stack updates.

 #### --consolidate-policy